 Although the data are too limited to make definite recommendations, eggs from pasture-raised chickens might be a very potent source of folate, and sprouting your legumes or buying them sprouted may cut the amount you need to eat by 75 percent.

-If you expect to have difficulty meeting these targets, I recommend taking one or two capsules of Jarrow Methylfolate on each day where you are unable to meet the folate requirement from food.
+If you expect to have difficulty meeting these targets, I would take Jarrow Methylfolate on each day where you are unable to meet the folate requirement from food.
 (If you join the CMJ Masterpass, you will have access to a storefront where you have a permanent 35% discount on this and all other available Jarrow products.
 Use the code MTHFR for 10% off the Masterpass membership fee.)

 - Vitamin B12.
 Vitamin B12 is found almost exclusively in animal products.
 You can only absorb enough of it every four to five hours to last you one day.
 You can stock up on it to use later by consuming enough for one day at multiple meals, but the one-day's-worth-per-meal rule puts a limit on how much you can stock up on.
 For example, if you get a day's worth at 122 meals per year, you could stack all of these meals into four months as long as you spaced them apart by 4-5 hours, and you could eat a diet devoid of B12 for the other eight months, and you'd be fine.
 But you can't eat a month's worth of B12 in one day and be fine for the month, because you wouldn't absorb most of it.
 This is important because some foods, such as liver, oysters, and clams, contain many days worth of B12 in a single serving.
 You can take advantage of them by eating small amounts at many meals, but you can't take full advantage by eating large amounts in one meal.Here are five ways to get a day's worth of B12: